josevill/llm-inspeqai-poc/README.md

 Create the functions as per all the functions provided under `src/lambda_functions/` You will need all necesarry permissions to run the functions as they call on Bedrocks API and will most likely need to read and write logs to CloudWatch, the default role created by the Lambda API will suffice yet for Bedrock given certain scenario, you will need to call the Guardrails endpoint and the Invoke endpoint for Bedrock.

-Your mileage might vary, yet the following policy should suffice for this end:
+Your mileage might vary, yet attaching the following policy should suffice for this end, it needs to be attached to the role created by the Lambda API:
 ```json
 {
     "Version": "2012-10-17",